 This kale tahini Caesar salad is easily one of Loveleaf’s most popular recipes.
 Originally published in the 5-Day Salad Reset, it’s one that I keep coming back to.
 It tastes just as good (better) as traditional Caesar salad, but is upgraded by the kale, dairy-free Caesar dressing, and crispy chickpeas (aka croutons that are actually good for you).
 Enjoy!

 Kale.
-There are a couple different options on the market, but our favorite (hands-down) is Lacinato kale, aka Dinosaur kale.
+There are a couple different options on the market, but my favorite (hands-down) is Lacinato kale, aka Dinosaur kale.
 It’s the perfect prep-ahead salad green because it will stay fresh in the fridge (even with dressing!)
 Just make sure to de-stem the kale and give it a good massage with some olive oil and salt before using in the salad.

-To make the crispy chickpeas, you’ll need 1 (15-oz) can of chickpeas, extra virgin olive oil, salt and pepper, and any other spices you like.
+You’ll need 1 (15-oz) can of chickpeas, extra virgin olive oil, salt and pepper, and any other spices you like.